NIA announces the release of the 2017 GEMSSTAR competition: RFA-AG-17-012 .

 The goal of the GEMSSTAR program is to support the specialty candidate’s transition into aging research.
 Thus, the mentor(s) named in the PDP should have sufficient expertise in specific techniques and skills related to aging research.
 We encourage you to seek out geriatricians or gerontologists at your institution who may be able to provide you with appropriate mentorship on unique aspects of clinical and/or research in aging/geriatrics.
 You should include a letter of support from each mentor indicating his/her role in your PDP.
 If you have multiple mentors, you should also describe how you will coordinate interactions among you and your mentors.
-PDP LOS should be uploaded under ‘Letters of Support’ in the R03 application, rather than with the PDP.
+PDP letters of support should be uploaded under ‘Letters of Support’ in the R03 application, rather than with the PDP.

 The level of funding and effort should be commensurate with the activities proposed in the PDP.
 Every PDP is different and, as such, will require a different level of funding support depending on what the applicant proposes given their level of aging/geriatrics research knowledge and skills, and what is needed to successfully complete their research and initiate a career in aging research.
 The amount of secured funding or protected time should be enough to provide for a GEMSSTAR applicant’s serious and meaningful development into a successful aging-focused clinician-scientist.